jlwalker-dev/MyBiz/README.md

 # MyBiz
-A Visual FoxPro 9 Small Business System supporting VFP, SQL Server, MySQL and eventually PostGreSQL backends
+A Visual FoxPro 9 Small Business System supporting multiple languages.
+Data engine support for VFP, SQL Server, MySQL and eventually PostGreSQL.

 ## 2023/03/01 - Update
 I will begin releasing the source code this month after I get a few more pages of documentation written.
 I've discovered numerous cosmetic issues in the system and the point of sale register is nowhere near as fast or as well developed as I'd like.
 One or two modules won't open, but I haven't gotten to them yet and I know it's minor errors preventing them from running.